A didactic approach to quantum machine learning with a single qubit: The Single-Qubit Learning Algorithm

 \subsubsection{Data re-uploading for a universal quantum approximant.}

-As shown in section \ref{sec:uat}, in classical machine learning the UAT states that a neural network with a single hidden layer can approximate any continuous function, and that the accuracy of the approximation increases the more neurons are added to this layer.
+As shown in Section \ref{sec:uat}, in classical machine learning the UAT states that a neural network with a single hidden layer can approximate any continuous function, and that the accuracy of the approximation increases the more neurons are added to this layer.
 In Ref.~\cite{perez2021one}, the authors propose a more generalized formulation for the data re-uploading layer that can be used to approximate any continuous function, the \textit{fundamental UAT gate}:

 In the expression above, $R_z$ and $R_y$ represent rotation gates along the $Z$ and $Y$ axes, respectively, $\vec{\omega}$ is the vector of weights of the layer, $\alpha$ is the bias, and the role of $\varphi$ is that of the activation function (note that it enters in a rotation along the $Y$ axis, while the input data enters in a rotation along the $Z$ axis).
 This formulation allows to increase the size of the input space without any increase on the complexity of the circuit.
+Figure \ref{fig:layer_comparison} shows a side-by-side comparison of the three single-qubit layer formulations that have been introduced in this section.